S. C. Johnson Logo

 Johnson & Son Logo 1964

-In 1964 the company name was again changed to S.C.
-Johnson & Son due to the birth of an heir.
+In 1964, the company name was changed again to S.C.
+Johnson & Son to reflect the birth of an heir.
 However, it should be noted that the first son, Samuel Curtis Johnson, did not take over the family business.
 Herbert Fisk Johnson III, the third offspring, took over, but the male line continued, and there was a chance that his sons would inherit the business.

 The logo changed a little after the renaming.
-They removed the word Wax from the name and changed the color of the letters from white to black.
+They removed the word “Wax” from the name and changed the letters’ color from white to black.
 This made the logo more contrasting, crisp, and attractive.

 1974 – 1988